Gipsi Lima Mendez

 Francesco Renzi

-Envelope biogenesis in Bacteroidetes
+Envelope biogenesis and homeostasis in Bacteroidetes

 Eric Muraille